SymfonyCasts/api-platform3/sfcasts/ep1/embedded-write.md

 in my database.
 Perfect.
 Because of the changes we just made, the `owner` field is *embedded*.

 What about *changing* the owner?
-That's easy enough - as long as the field is writable, which ours is.
+Piece of cake - as long as the field is writable, which ours is.
 So right, now the `owner` is id 1.
 Use the PUT endpoint to update update id 2.
 For the payload, set `owner` to `/api/users/3`.